The Challenges of Welding Copper

 Copper parts that are to be welded must be clean and free from surface hydrocarbons and oxides.
 The amount of pre-weld preparation is largely dependent on the condition of the copper parts to be welded.
 Conditions of the parts are often effected by the storage conditions and the cleanliness of the machine procedures used to make the part thus far.
 Special care in machining, cleaning, and assembly must be taken in order to maintain the condition of copper.

 - Machining methods that leave a ground or smeared surface should be avoided.
 For example, a band saw will leave metal smeared along the path of the blade.
 This problem can be avoided by filing or machining the joint edge post cutting.

 - Avoid grinding or sanding if possible, as these processes can result in embedding grit in the copper.
 Scotch Bright products are particularly unsuitable for working with copper that is to be welded.
 If grinding cannot be avoided, use a course disk.

 - Hydrocarbon residue on copper parts can generally be removed using acetone or alcohol-based solvents.
 Avoid using chlorinated solvents in the welding area because they may form toxic gases when heated.

-- When cleaning a surface with solvents, use clean cloth such as cheese cloth or paper towels.
+- When cleaning a surface with solvents, use clean cloths such as cheese cloths or paper towels.
 Do not use shop rags that may be contaminated with oil residue.

 - Avoid using compressed shop air to blow off debris from the area of the joint.
 Compressed air contains moisture and oil contaminates.
 If a part must be blown off, use a bottled gas such as nitrogen or argon.